tg123/sshpiper/plugin/kubernetes/README.md

 Start plugin with flag `--all-namespaces` or environment variable `SSHPIPERD_KUBERNETES_ALL_NAMESPACES=true` for cluster-wide usage, or it will listen to the namespace where it is in by default.

+Start plugin with flag `--kubeconfig` or environment variable `SSHPIPERD_KUBERNETES_KUBECONFIG=/path/to/kubeconfig` to specify the kubeconfig file.

 ### Helm

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/sshpiper)](https://artifacthub.io/packages/helm/sshpiper/sshpiper)